Controlling gain with loss: Bounds on localizable entanglement in multi-qubit systems: Quantum states under phase-flip noise

 Here, the index $\alpha\equiv \alpha_1\alpha_2\cdots\alpha_N$ is interpreted as a multi-index, $\sum_{\alpha_i}p_{\alpha_i}=1$, and $K^\prime_{\alpha_i}$ are the single-qubit Kraus operators, the form of which depends on the type of noise under consideration.
 In the case of the phase-flip noise, $\alpha_i\in\{0,1\}$, $K^\prime_{\alpha_i=0} = I_i$, and $K^\prime_{\alpha_i=1} = \sigma^z_i$, with

 in the Markovian case~\cite{yu2009}, and

 in the non-Markovian case~\cite{Daffer2004,Shrikant2018,Gupta2020}.
 Here, $q$ is the \emph{noise strength} ($0\leq q\leq 1$), and $\alpha$ is the non-Markovianity parameter ($0\leq \alpha\leq 1$).
 For ease of discussion, from now onward, we denote entanglement in the noiseless scenario with a superscript ``$0$".
-For example, $\langle E_{A_1A_2}\rangle^0$ and $E_{AB}^0$ denote the localizable entanglement over the subsystem $A$ and the bipartite entanglement over the bipartition $A:B$ of the system in the case of $\rho_0$.
+For example, $\langle E_{A_1A_2}\rangle^0$ and $E_{AB}^0$ denote the localizable entanglement over the subsystem $A$ and the bipartite entanglement over the bipartition $A:B$ of the system in the case of $\rho_0$. \JK{Also, in this section, we use negativity as an entanglement measure to demonstrate all our results.}